CleanestMink126/Power-Laws-and-Wars/reports/final_report.md

 In his model, the process of technological change is represented as "a shift of loss-of-strengh gradient" which defines the amount of resource a country can "tax" from a province depending on its distance from the capital.
 So as the technology advances, a country can extract more tax from distant provinces.
 By contextually depedent decision to wage war, he means that a country is more likely to enter a war if its neighbors are at war.
 By stochastic decisions to wage war, he means that there exist fixed probability values associated with a country either entering or stopping a war.

 Inspired by Cederman's model, we design and propose a new agent-based model that adopts concepts from Cederman's model including the concept of capitals and provinces and the concept of distance-dependent taxation.
-We interpret "the contextually dependent and stochastic" decisions to wage war differently and implement a model that depends heavily on resources to decide
+We interpret "the contextually dependent and stochastic" decisions to wage war differently and implement a model that depends heavily on resources to determine the decisions to wage war and the results of the wars.
+With our model, we seek to find answer to the following questions : How do wars start and spread?
+Can we replicate the power-law distributed?

 Our model consists of three discrete phases : the state formation phase, the prepration phase, and the wage war phase.

-contextual activation - > tax
-capitals

-GeoSim model consists of state-like agents on a square lattice.
-It illustrates the transitions between equilbria.
-The model draws an analogy which maps the process of technological change to the sand pile stream and maps the chains of war decisions triggered by context activation to Avalanches.
-Contextual activation means increased alertness to geopolitical changes in case of conflict in a state's immediate neightborhood.
-Capitals can "tax" provinces and advancements in technology is modeled by shifting the tax threshold so that capital extracts more tax from distant provinces.

-By implementing a similar agent-based model, we seek to find answer for the following questions : How do wars start and spread?
-Can we replicate the power-law distributed ?

 ### Interpreting Results